PhD programme in Chemical Engineering

 Our graduates quickly go on to jobs including industry, academic and related, consulting, finance, software and many other sectors.

-Each PhD student has both a supervisor and an additional mentor of the academic staff.
+Each PhD student has both a supervisor and an cohort mentor of the academic staff.
 In addition, each PhD student is allocated an assessor who will carefully monitor the progress at various stages during the PhD.